daveyliam/mapwriter/README.md

 1) Set up your Forge/MCP environment.

-2) Move or copy the mapwriter folder found in src to forge/mcp/src/minecraft/
+2) Move or copy the mapwriter folder found in `src/main/java` to `forge/mcp/src/minecraft/`

-3) Copy or move the textures from resources/assets/mapwriter/textures/map/*.png to forge/mcp/bin/minecraft/assets/mapwriter/textures/map/*.png
+3) Copy or move the textures from `src/main/resources/assets/mapwriter/textures/map/*.png` to `forge/mcp/bin/minecraft/assets/mapwriter/textures/map/*.png`

 4) Modify the code, and use recompile.bat and startclient.bat to test.
    Alternatively use Eclipse and recompile and test by pressing the run button.